 Both of them ended up going abroad, but it wasn’t so easy, to begin with.

 It’s cases like these that I’m referring to when I mean cultural impediments, where your parent’s or extended family might not completely understand the concept and the benefits of studying abroad, and they take it as something that is not, perhaps selfish.

 Having the information, possible connections at school to communicate to you and possibly your parents about their questions is a necessity and a possibility to help you overcome this.

 3. Being unaware of study abroad scholarships and grants

 This one is going to be a little bit longer, but it is an important topic to cover.
 Believe it or not, there are many scholarships available for students wanting to go abroad.

-Also, depending on the program you want to partake in, the program may offer certain scholarships only available to people accepted into the program such as Semester at Sea, which is an amazing program that has this grant available to those accepted into their program.
-They are offering awards ranging from $250-$10,000!
+Also, depending on the program you want to enroll in, the program may offer certain scholarships only available to people accepted into the program such as Semester at Sea, which is an amazing multi-country study abroad program that has many grants available to those accepted into their program.

 I probably annoyed the crap out of my financial aid advisor from the many times I went to see him, but he helped me to see how my financial aid package would transfer onto the program costs, which then left me to see how much money I still needed to cover and make calculations on how much airfare and living expenses were going to be (this depends again on your program).